-(b) Section 1(8) of the Sanctions and Anti-Money Laundering Act 2018 defines an "international obligation" as an obligation of the United Kingdom created or arising by or under any international agreement.
+(a) Section 1(8) of the Sanctions and Anti-Money Laundering Act 2018 defines an "international obligation" as an obligation of the United Kingdom created or arising by or under any international agreement.

-Part 7: supplementary
+Part 6: supplementary

-48.-(1) A disclosure of information under regulation 47 (disclosure of information) does not breach any restriction on such disclosure imposed by statute or otherwise.

-(2) But nothing in that regulation authorises a disclosure that-

-- (a) contravenes the data protection legislation, or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of the Investigatory Powers Act 2016(a).

-(3) Nothing in this Part is to be read as requiring a person who has acted or is acting as counsel or solicitor for any person to disclose any privileged information in their possession in that capacity.

-(4) Regulation 47 does not limit the circumstances in which information may be disclosed apart from that regulation.

-(5) Nothing in this Part limits any conditions which may be contained in a Treasury licence or a trade licence.
+- 49.-(1) A disclosure of information under regulation 48 (disclosure of information) does not breach any restriction on such disclosure imposed by statute or otherwise. - (2) But nothing in that regulation authorises a disclosure that- - (a) contravenes the data protection legislation, or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of the Investigatory Powers Act 2016(a). - (3) Nothing in this Part is to be read as requiring a person who has acted or is acting as counsel or solicitor for any person to disclose any privileged information in their possession in that capacity. - (4) Regulation 48 does not limit the circumstances in which information may be disclosed apart from that regulation. - (5) Nothing in this Part limits any conditions which may be contained in a Treasury licence or a trade licence. - (6) In this regulation-